Navigating SCADA Challenges: A Path to Improved Lifecycle Management

 Continuous improvement loops

 Utilities improve reliability the moment everyone uses the same standards and follows the same process.
-They improve safety when operators trust what they see and what they control.
+They enhance safety when operators trust what they see and control.
 And they improve delivery when every site moves through a consistent, well-governed lifecycle.

 Comments